GabeMize/memory_game/README.md

 #### Bugs and TODO

 *Some users have experienced the setTimeout function not working but the lastest upload should fix that.
+(Error with background-color of card)

 *The logic for determining the star rating should be improved, switch statement implemented.